AnirudhDuvvuri/Analytics-Vidhya-Job-A-Thon-June-2021/README.md

 # Analytics-Vidhya-Job-A-Thon-June-2021
 Data Engineering hackathon - Development of input features for a ECom website

+Final Rank : 145 of 6467 participants, Accuracy : 88%

 Overview of Approach:
 1. Clean the data for missing UserIDs by merging both given data frames.
 2. Convert unix timestamps to human-readable data using pd_to.datetime.